algorandfoundation/algokit-utils-ts/docs/capabilities/account.md

 - [`algorand.account.fromEnvironment(name, fundWith)`](../code/classes/types_account_manager.AccountManager.md#fromenvironment) - Registers and returns an account with private key loaded by convention based on the given name identifier - either by idempotently creating the account in KMD or from environment variable via `process.env['{NAME}_MNEMONIC']` and (optionally) `process.env['{NAME}_SENDER']` (if account is rekeyed)
   - This allows you to have powerful code that will automatically create and fund an account by name locally and when deployed against TestNet/MainNet will automatically resolve from environment variables, without having to have different code
-  - Note: `fundWith` allows you to control how many ALGOs are seeded into an account created in KMD
+  - Note: `fundWith` allows you to control how many Algo are seeded into an account created in KMD
 - [`algorand.account.fromMnemonic(mnemonicSecret, sender?)`](../code/classes/types_account_manager.AccountManager.md#frommnemonic) - Registers and returns an account with secret key loaded by taking the mnemonic secret
 - [`algorand.account.multisig(multisigParams, signingAccounts)`](../code/classes/types_account_manager.AccountManager.md#multisig) - Registers and returns a multisig account with one or more signing keys loaded
-- [`algorand.account.rekeyed(signer, sender)`](../code/classes/types_account_manager.AccountManager.md#rekeyed) - Registers and returns an account representing the given rekeyed sender/signer combination
+- [`algorand.account.rekeyed(sender, signer)`](../code/classes/types_account_manager.AccountManager.md#rekeyed) - Registers and returns an account representing the given rekeyed sender/signer combination
 - [`algorand.account.random()`](../code/classes/types_account_manager.AccountManager.md#random) - Returns a new, cryptographically randomly generated account with private key loaded
 - [`algorand.account.fromKmd()`](../code/classes/types_account_manager.AccountManager.md#fromkmd) - Returns an account with private key loaded from the given KMD wallet (identified by name)
 - [`algorand.account.logicsig(program, args?)`](../code/classes/types_account_manager.AccountManager.md#logicsig) - Returns an account that represents a logic signature